CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

     NF_INET_POST_ROUTING
 3. Implement two more hooks to achieve the following: (1) preventing other computers to ping the VM, and (2) preventing other computers to telnet into the VM.
-Please implement two different hook functions, but register them to the samenetfilterhook.
+Please implement two different hook functions, but register them to the same netfilter hook.
 You should decide what hook to use.
     Telnet’s default port is TCP port 23.
 To test it, you can start the containers, go to10.9.0.5, run the following commands (10.9.0.1is the IP address assigned to the VM; for the sake of simplicity, you can hardcode this IP address in your firewall rules):